BrandonJohnGrenier/pattern-commons/README.md

 # Introduction

-Minimal is an API that exposes minimalist interfaces for common functions including identity generation, JSON parsing and reflection.
+Minimal is a simple API that exposes minimalist interfaces for common functions including identity generation, JSON parsing and reflection.

 To get started, add the following dependency to your depedency list:
 ```xml